var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-25497766-1']); _gaq.push(['_trackPageview']);

 With the weekly frequency of UK comics coupled with the potential of domestic advertising revenue, Marvel Comics had seen the attraction in complementing its exported monthly colour line with a range of black and white home grown British titles, reprinting the best from their archives – and each selling at least 10 times the number of copies of their colour exports multiplied by 52 issues a year instead of a mere 12!

-Previously they’d happily licensed their strips and characters out to a range of publishers (most notably Odhams Press’s Power Comics line in the late 1960s) but by 1972 when a new planned co-production fell through they realised it could be far more lucrative to have a dedicated in-house New York staff handle the production of their own British weeklies and ship the pages over to the UK for a small team there to insert adverts and other UK-derived editorial material, not the least being paid advertising.
+Previously they’d happily licensed their strips and characters out to a range of publishers (most notably Odhams Press’s Power Comics line in the late 1960s) but by 1972 when a new planned co-production fell through they realised it could be far more lucrative to have a dedicated in-house New York staff handle the production of their own British weeklies and ship the pages over to the UK for a small team there to drop in a letters column and other UK-derived editorial material, not the least being paid advertising.
 They didn’t really understand the UK market, but such was the raw power of their properties that even without full colour they got off to a great start.
 Okay, so the early issues had a few recoloured pages and that bizarre use of a second spot colour before zipatone took over in earnest, but despite their attempts it certainly wasn’t the same as The Victor or Valiant!

 Launch titles The Mighty World of Marvel (7/10/72), Spider-Man Comics Weekly (17/2/73) and The Avengers (22/9/73) roughly emulated the British model, as episodic anthologies featuring several strips per title but the following year the company branched out from super-heroes with their simultaneous launch of Planet of the Apes and Dracula Lives (26/10/74).